bcokert/brandonokert.com/source/_posts/Scaling-with-Docker-Part-1.md

 Though they are architecturally used like a VM, their implementation is closer to a directory.
 [Linux Namespaces](http://man7.org/linux/man-pages/man7/namespaces.7.html) and [cgroups](https://en.wikipedia.org/wiki/Cgroups) provide the isolation and limitation to these "directories" that allow them to act like VM's.

+As a folder, the simplest containers are just a couple files, isolated from the rest of the system.
+Because Linux based operating systems are essentially just many files, a more complex container is like the root folder of a typical system.
+Many of these files can actually be shared from the host operating system, such as basic binaries and libraries.
+The cgroups and namespaces also let these files be executed in their own isolated context.
+Thus a container can run an ssh daemon, and be logged into, and [LXC](http://blog.scottlowe.org/2013/11/25/a-brief-introduction-to-linux-containers-with-lxc/) is responsible for making it appear as if it is a completely separate system.

+From a usage point of view, consider Containers to be miniature Virtual Machines.
+From an implementation point of view, consider them to be isolated directories and processes, together with a manger that helps with things like port forwarding.

 ### Images

 Images are like templates or blueprints for creating containers.
 After you've built an image using a [Dockerfile](#Dockerfiles), put that image in a [Registry](#Registry), and downloaded it, you can keep using it to create any number of containers.
 See the [Dockerfiles](#Dockerfiles) section for more info.